Splatoon 3: Plot

-When all members of Deep Cut are defeated, they explain their intention to sell the treasure for charity, and team up with the Splatoon to defeat Mr. Grizz.
-After using the treasure to assemble a cutting device and reaching the rocket at the center of Alterna where Cuttlefish is being held, they find Mr. Grizz has "dehydrated" Cuttlefish for his "essence", seemingly killing him.
+After using the treasure to assemble a cutting device and reaching the rocket at the center of Alterna, Deep Cut confronts the Splatoon again and after being given the treasure for free (as the team no longer needs it), explain their intention to sell the treasure for charity, and team up with the Splatoon to defeat Mr. Grizz; they also become Marie's employees, to the latter's dismay.
+Eventually, they reach the top of the rocket where Cuttlefish is being held and find Mr. Grizz having "dehydrated" the former for his "essence", seemingly killing him.
 Mr. Grizz, who is a massive bear and one of the only remaining mammals, explains that the rocket is rigged to explode and cover the entire Earth in Fuzzy Ooze, reviving mammal life at the expense of all other life on the planet.
-The Captain revives Cuttlefish as Mr. Grizz launches the rocket into space, and Deep Cut provides Agent 3 a lift onto it.
-Agent 3, with help from DJ Octavio and Little Buddy, who transforms into a "Hugefry" form (resembling a giant coho salmon), defeats Mr. Grizz and destroys the rocket.
+The Captain rehydrates Cuttlefish with his tears as Mr. Grizz launches the rocket into space, and Deep Cut provides Agent 3 a lift onto it using their tamed eels and shark.
+Agent 3, with help from DJ Octavio and Smallfry, who transforms into a "Hugefry" form (resembling a giant coho salmon), defeats Mr. Grizz and destroys the rocket.
 Agent 3, Little Buddy, and Octavio return to Earth with the Great Zapfish, and Mr. Grizz is seen floating in space during the credits.